dbca-wa/sdis/docs/source/specs.rst

 * ARAR builds publication list from "published"

 REQ Publication guideline must be discoverable
-REQ Updated guidelines relevant to SDIS need to be published REQ Publication has authors
+REQ Updated guidelines relevant to SPMS need to be published REQ Publication has authors

 TODO should we retain deleted forms?